 FACT: Wolves are emotional and intelligent beings whose predation on caribou is facilitated by habitat destruction.

-FACT: Wolves are a keystone species, capable of causing trophic cascades.
-Wolves help to maintain biodiversity and facilitate large-scale processes in our wilderness ecosystems.
+FACT: Wolves are a keystone species, capable of causing trophic cascades that increases biodiversity and facilitates large-scale processes in our wilderness ecosystems.

 FACT: A death sentence for wolves will not save endangered caribou.